pippinbarr/cart253/topics/instructions/reading-the-documentation.md

 Note that they show it working in `setup` but it *of course* works in `draw` too.
 And in fact you will almost always be using it there.

-Although it wasn't explained in the description, it's hopefully at least somewhat intuitive that the *four arguments* that are going into the `line` function in these examples are the x- and y-positions of the starting and ending points of the line to draw.
+Although it wasn't explained in the description, it's hopefully at least somewhat intuitive that the *four arguments* that are going into the `line` function in these examples are the (x, y) coordinates of the starting and ending points of the line to draw.
 (When there are *six arguments* it's because it's in 3D, but let's not worry about that right now.)

 The examples show a set of basic uses of a line in isolation so you can get a sense of how the arguments work, and also how other functions affect it (e.g. `stroke` and `strokeWidth`).